sothach/chameleon/docs/solution.md

 ```
     source.async via verifyRequest via start via solve via finish runWith Sink.seq
 ```
-The framework, providing execution context and a supervisor, removes the essential yet distracting matters of error handling and concurrency from the application code.
+The framework, providing execution context and a supervisor, abstracts the essential yet distracting matters of error handling and concurrency from the application code.

 The approach taken here is to 'flow' each request through the pipeline from start to finish, using Scala's `Try`